adedomin/CSC450-project-proposal/final/final.md

 One feature shells have is the ability to create file descriptors.
 With these, users have a fast way of connecting programs.
-File descriptors is usually how one would recreate--what could best be described, as an event loop.
+File descriptors are usually how one would recreate--what could best be described, as an event loop.

-Javascript offers an object called an EventEmitter.
+NodeJS offers an object called an EventEmitter.
-With it, one can create low coupled software triggered by events.
+With it, one can create software with low coupling.
 EventEmitters are very simple, the only two methods that are of importance are on() and emit(). emit() lets one create an event labeled by a string, to be handled by an on().
 The on() handles events of a particular label with a function.

-In the shell, there exists a simple plugin which leverages this power.
-The shell would provide a builtin command, *emit* and *on*.
+The event system of jcom can be seen in Figure 2.
+The user inputs a command line.
+If the line invokes the on command, it takes the first argument as a label and the second as a command to execute.
-The *on* command will take a label and a command as arguments.
+The on command will take the first argument as a label and will invoke the command associated with that label.
-When executed, the system will listen for the label provided.

-As a result, when a user calls an *emit* with the correct label, the *on* will be triggered and the command associated with the on will be ran.
-Information can be fed through the *emit* that will flow to the *on* using piping.
+To make these events useful, the emit command accepts an input stream and will feed it into the command.

 ~~~{#events .sh caption="jcom event system example"}
 # prints what it is fed